Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Custom device IDs

-By default, device IDs are randomly generated UUIDs, although you can define a custom device ID by setting it as a configuration option or by calling:
+By default, device IDs are randomly generated UUIDs.
+You can define a custom device ID by setting it as a configuration option or by calling `setDeviceId`.

 ```js
 amplitude.getInstance().setDeviceId('DEVICE_ID');
 ```

-You can retrieve the Device ID that Amplitude uses with `Amplitude.getInstance().getDeviceId().` This method can return `null` if a `deviceId` hasn't been generated yet.
+You can retrieve the device ID that Amplitude uses with `Amplitude.getInstance().getDeviceId().` This method can return `null` if a `deviceId` hasn't been generated yet.

 !!!note
-    This isn't recommended unless you have your own system for tracking user devices.
+    We don't recommend defining your own device IDs unless you have your own system for tracking user devices.
 Make sure the `deviceId` you set is unique to prevent conflicts with other devices in your Amplitude data.
      It's best practice to use something like a UUID.

-See [here](https://github.com/amplitude/Amplitude-Javascript/blob/master/src/uuid.js) for an example of how to generate on JavaScript.
+    [See an example](https://github.com/amplitude/Amplitude-Javascript/blob/master/src/uuid.js) of how to generate UUIDs with JavaScript.

 --8<-- "includes/abbreviations.md"